nexbridge/slate/source/index.html.md

 ### Responses

 Any request rejected by the web server (rather than by the API) will receive one of the standard HTTP error responses.
-Any request that reaches the API endpoint successfully will **always** receive a HTTP status code of 200, with bespoke **API codes** then being used to indicate the result of the request whenever a JSON/XML response is returned (see below).
+Any request that reaches the API endpoint successfully will **always** receive a HTTP status code of 200, with custom **API codes** then being used to indicate the result of the request whenever a JSON/XML response is returned (see below).
 The format of the response will depend on the type of request and will be specified by the `Content-Type` header, so once you've checked the HTTP status code for success this header should be used to determine how to handle the response, as illustrated in the example API request function on the right.
 The formats used in this API are as follows:

 * PDFs are returned as `application/pdf`;
 * MP3s are returned as `audio/mpeg`;